Olympos and the Chimera in Turkey

 The camps

-Some camps have proper tree-houses
+Some camps have proper tree-houses.

 Other camps have elevated cabins.

+All have nice accommodations.
 Many have gone from the perfectly adequate foam pads of past years to regular beds and mattresses.

-Some nice platforms where you get breakfast and dinner.
+They have nice platforms where you get breakfast and dinner.
 Both are included at most camps, and you're only looking at maybe US$ 10 for your bed and two meals a day.

+During the day or late at night you can get snacks, light meals, and drinks.
 Or use the Internet, or listen to all sorts of music, or browse the collection of books to trade, or just hang out.

-Dinner is about ready, and the campfire is started.
+Now dinner is about ready, and the campfire is started.

 Is that enough fire, or do we need more fuel?